 With its intricate design and stunning preservation, Gamzigrad-Romuliana stands as a testament to the grandeur of the Roman Empire and offers visitors a glimpse into a bygone era.
 As one steps into Gamzigrad-Romuliana, they are transported back to an era when majestic buildings graced the empire’s landscape.

-This ancient complex holds great historical significance, serving as a retreat for Roman Emperor Galerius during the 3rd and 4th centuries CE.
+This ancient complex holds great historical significance.
+It served as a retreat for Roman Emperor Galerius during the 3rd and 4th centuries CE.
 Nestled amidst picturesque landscapes, this architectural marvel attracts visitors worldwide who seek to explore its rich history and immerse themselves in its timeless beauty.

 Studenica Monastery